Skip to navigation

 Whatever your age, it’s a good time to embrace estate planning.
 Even if you have a basic will, you should explore what a trust can do to smooth the transfer of assets to your beneficiaries — and how it can help you should you become incapacitated.

-If you’re in the Columbus area, or anywhere in Central Ohio, contact me Gregory, L. Williams, Jr., Esq., Partner to get started on planning for the future.
+If you’re in the Columbus area, or anywhere in Central Ohio, contact me at The Law Offices of Gregory L. Williams to get started on planning for the future.
 If you already have a will or plan in place, I can review your situation and discuss other important options with you, including trusts and powers of attorney (POAs).
 Reach out today to schedule a consultation.

 PUT A STRONG PLAN IN PLACE